featurevisor/featurevisor/docs/use-cases/testing-in-production.md

 ## Attributes

-Before continuing further with feature flags, let's have our Featurevisor attributes defined for your application.
+Before continuing further with feature flags, let's have our Featurevisor attributes defined for our application.

 ### `userId`